 Most day traders use trading plans based on technical analysis on short-term charts that show intraday price action.
 Many day trading strategies exist, but a popular one, is known as breakout trading.
 Trades get triggered when the exchange rate moves beyond a given level on the chart for a currency pair and are confirmed when accompanied by an increase in volume.

 The 30-minute candlestick chart of GBP/USD shows a breakout below the level of the lower of the 2 converging trend lines of a triangle pattern drawn in red.
 Note that trading volume also increased when the breakout occurred, thereby confirming it.

 3. News Trading

-Swing trading is sometimes also known as momentum trading and consists of a medium term trading strategy that aims to capture more market moves.
+Swing trading, sometimes also known as momentum trading, consists of a medium-term trading strategy that aims to capture more market moves.
 Swing traders do this by trading both with major trends and also against them when the market is correcting, so they should be willing to hold overnight positions.